sourcegraph/about/blogposts/2022/developer-productivity.md

 It is wishful thinking that the project will be completed twice as fast by two developers as by one.
 Indeed, even net speedup is no guarantee.
 But some amount of net speedup is well within reach if there is good division of labor and team rapport.

 Each added person, however, increases the complexity of the coordination task and most teams see vastly diminishing returns with each additional person.
-This is why many organizations spend the big bucks to hire and retain the best developers.
+This is why many organizations prioritize hiring and retaining the best developers over just expanding the size of the team.
 They also invest in tooling that enables greater individual productivity and helps with the coordination of software development at scale.

-### If we don't talk about it, someone else will
+### If we don't talk about developer productivity, someone else will

 Earlier, I said that if developers didn't talk about these elements of our productivity, then our organizations wouldn't realize they matter.

 Even worse, however, is someone else coming along and convincing our organizations that other things matter more.
 Too often, we find ourselves crammed into a framework that views software creation not as a journey of discovery, but as an unimaginative widget factory.
-Rather than value the inner loop, where all code is understood and created, we're asked to fixate on the mechanistic outer loop.
+Rather than value the inner loop, where all code is understood and created, we're asked to think only in terms of the mechanical outer loop.
 What good is "change failure rate" if you can't even jump-to-def across your code?
 Rather than invest in quality tools that improve our lives as engineers, we're compelled toward the classic Mythical Man Month fallacy that leads to more people, more code, and more problems.

 It is to our benefit, and to the benefit of our industry and society at large, to advance mental models that reflect the reality of our work and honor its essential creativity.